-Interviewing is a stressful situation for almost everyone but being able to position yourself to win a figurative “first impression rose” means that you need to make a good first impression throughout the interview.
-Surprisingly, that first impression starts long before you actually sit down to discuss your experience or qualifications.
+Interviewing is a stressful situation for everyone.
+To position yourself to win a figurative “first impression rose” you need to make a good first impression throughout the interview.
+Surprisingly, that first impression starts long before you sit down to discuss your experience or qualifications.

 How do I make a better first impression in the interview?